dettier/sculp/README.md

 Used for `Type.ARRAY` only.
 The value should be a scheme for array items.

 ### `transform`
-The function or array of function to transform value (e.g. convert string to lowercase).
+A function or array of functions to transform value (e.g. convert string to lowercase).
 Those functions take current value as an argument and should return transformed value.

 ### `compute`
-The function/array of function to compute value (e.g. set object field value to some value derived on the values of other fields).
+A function of array of functions to compute value (e.g. set object field value to some value derived on the values of other fields).
 Those functions take [field accessor function](#field-accessor-functions) as an argument and should return computed value.

 ### `$...` validation rule properties
 All scheme properties that start with `$` are validation rules.
 There are several predefined validations, and you can provide your custom validations using options or defining `$custom` validation.
-Any validation rule expects some rule value than value will be validated against.
+Any validation rule expects some rule value that value will be validated against.
 For example for `$values` rule value is expected to be an array of possible values (`{ $values : [ 1, 2, 3 ] }`).
 The value `$...` property should be a rule value or a function computing rule value.

 Example: